 A new article on the current knowledge of sleep disturbances in the ICU was featured in the latest issue of Acta Anaesthesiologica Scandinavia.
-Sleep disturbances in the ICU environment is a significant problem and has many underlying causes – but is a difficult phenomenon to observe due to the physical status of the patient group.
+Sleep disturbances in the ICU environment are a significant problem and have many underlying causes.
+However are a difficult phenomenon to observe due to the physical status of the patient group.

-Read full article here
+Read the full article here